Hillman Avenger: Denmark and Europe

 These Danish versions had two-door equivalents which were sometimes exported back to the UK, since two-door models were phased out in the UK market in 1979.
 The Hillman Avenger name was not used, instead the cars were simply badged as Sunbeam and the engine size and trim level (e.g. Sunbeam 1600 GLS).

 Throughout most of Europe the Sunbeam name was used, except for the Netherlands, Italy and Spain.

 Argentina

 The Avenger was built in Argentina between 1971 and 1990, initially as the Dodge 1500 (or Dodge 1500M with the 1.8 engine) as a four-door sedan.
+Chrysler Fevre Argentina produced it from 1971 to 1980 until the company was acquired by Volkswagen.
+Under Volkswagen Argentina it was produced between 1980 and 1986 as the Volkswagen 1500.
+A joint venture with Autolatina saw the model further produced from 1986 to 1989.